leearj/sante/README.md

 # Santé
 Health is important.
-Santé to reminds you to stand up, focus your eyes away from the screen, go for a walk, and more.
+Santé reminds you to stand up, focus your eyes away from the screen, go for a walk, and more.
 ## Authors
 - Alejandro Millan
 - Andrew So